 In following our core values, the ACNC is proud to develop and foster positive relationships within our community, which we believe will ensure long-term success.
 The ACNC provides the following opportunities for community access to our facilities, experiences and programming:

-Museums for All – Electronic Benefits Transfer (EBT) Card Holder Benefits
+Electronic Benefits Transfer (EBT) Program

 We offer discounted daytime Zoo admission to all school groups.
 Title I schools are eligible for a larger admission discount along with program scholarships.
 Such scholarships may provide additional funding to defer the costs of bringing students to participate in Zoo programming on-site, or to facilitate Zoo outreach programming brought to their schools.